Conversely, a lack of communication at a restaurant can tarnish the customer experience and cause team members to disengage.

 5. Use employee management software

 The management style at a restaurant can have a huge impact on the experience and well-being of employees.
 As such, it is essential to adopt management methods that help build a pleasant working atmosphere.
-Using employee management software is a great way to eliminate misunderstandings and make HR management easier for your restaurant.
+Using workforce management software is a great way to eliminate misunderstandings and make HR management easier for your restaurant.

 Scheduling apps also make it easy to manage schedules, track your employees’ working hours, communicate with everyone and consolidate all HR management in one place.